Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 Let’s quickly run through four factors:

-Without a living myth, humans tend to experience a crisis of meaning.
-That is, we tend to feel empty inside.
+Without a living mythology within their psyche, humans tend to experience a crisis of meaning, which leads to emotional depletion and feelings of emptiness.

-Many individuals struggle with existential angst.
-They struggle to find a higher meaning in their existence or haven’t yet established a personal meaning for their lives.
+Many individuals struggle with psychological fragmentation and existential angst.
+They struggle to find a higher meaning in their existence and haven’t yet established a personal meaning for their lives.

 This sense of meaninglessness can lead to a “dark knight of the soul,” triggering existential depression and chronic addictions.